Afghan students find inspiration in Islamic State's success

 With most foreign combat troops leaving the country by the end of the year, there is growing uncertainty over what direction Afghanistan will take, with the emergence of IS ideology adding a new risk.

 A few dozen students have set up an underground group a few months after IS started making inroads into Central and South Asia this year.
-Some have already traveled to Syria.
+Some have already travelled to Syria.

 Several hardline insurgent groups in tribal areas between Afghanistan and Pakistan have pledged allegiance to IS, propaganda leaflets have been distributed and some local commanders are said to have met IS members.